cardano-foundation/CIPs/CIP-1694/README.md

 * the DReps approve of the action (the stake controlled by the DReps who vote `Yes` meets a certain threshold of the total active voting stake)
 * the SPOs approve of the action (the stake controlled by the SPOs who vote `Yes` meets a certain threshold over the total registered voting stake)

+PV Are there justifications for these ratification requirement choices?

 > **Warning**
 > As explained above, different stake distributions apply to DReps and SPOs.

-A successful motion of no-confidence, election of a new constitutional committee, a constitutional change or a hard-fork delays ratification of all other governance actions until the first epoch after their enactment.
+A successful motion of no-confidence, election of a new constitutional committee, a constitutional change, or a hard-fork can all delay ratification of all other governance actions until the first epoch after their enactment.
 This gives a new constitutional committee enough time to vote on current proposals, re-evaluate existing proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused by enacting a hard-fork do not have unintended consequences in combination with other actions.

+PV why is ratification of actions delayed until first epoch of enactment?
+Seems like it is likely situations could arise where such ratification guarantees cannot be given.
+Eg. hard fork is to something totally different.
+Or committee hasnt been re-elected.

 ##### Requirements